durgaprsd04/openCV/README.md

 OpenCV
 ======
 This is a bash script for installing OpenCV 2.7 or + in linux.
 Before running the script **save your extracted** OpenCV tarball in **~/Documents/opencvsource**.
 Just run the script as

-`sudo bash installation.sh`
+<li>sudo bash installation.sh

 I have recently put up a support for python also.
 I needed it.
-Thats it ! .
+That's it! .
 Any suggestions are welcome.

 ##Sample Program
 There is also a sample program with it.
-Please copy the CMakeLists.txt file and edit it in accordance with the file name of the cpp file.
+Please copy the CMakeLists.txt file and edit it in accordance with the file name of the *.cpp file.
 Then you should be passing the image as the first argument.
 The steps are

-`cd test`
+<li>cd test

-`cmake .(cmake .. if the .cpp file is one folder above in directory structure)`
+<li>cmake .(cmake .. if the .cpp file is one folder above in directory structure)

-`make (there will be a make file, do this where the make file is accordingly.)`
+<li>make (there will be a make file, do this where the make file is.)

-`./first image-name.jgp`
+<li>./first image.png